 - In the Create a New Form dialog box, specify a Name and optional Description.

-- The name you give the form also becomes the default name of the Flow Designer canvas associated with the form.
+- For messaging forms, the name you give the form also becomes the default name of the Flow Designer canvas associated with the form.

 - Select the type of form you want to create.